xcart/xcart-docs/_pages/kb_en/modules/taxjar/configuring_taxjar.md

 * **API Token** : Copy and paste your [TaxJar API token](https://app.taxjar.com/account#api-access "Installing and Configuring the TaxJar Sales Tax Automation Addon") into X-Cart.
 * **Enable tax calculation** : Toggle this setting on if you need taxes to be calculated at checkout in accordance with the store nexus.
 * **Enable tax reporting** : Toggle this setting on if you need the X-Cart order and refund transactions to be imported into TaxJar automatically.
-Orders are imported immediately after they’re paid and delivered in a complete status, i.e. the orders are in a “Paid” payment status and “Shipped” or “Delivered” fulfillment status.
+Orders are imported immediately after they have been paid for and delivered in a complete status (the order payment status is _Paid_ and the fulfillment status is _Shipped_ or _Delivered_).
 * **Do not create order in case of tax calculation error** : Toggle this setting on to stop order creation in case if the tax calculation fails.
 (The setting is available only if **Enable tax calculation** is enabled.)
 * **Automatically calculate taxes for** : Choose the states the auto taxes calculation will be available for (taxes will be calculated only for the shipping addresses that match the store nexus).
 * **Debug mode** : Toggle this setting on to include debug information into the tax_jar log file.